autowarefoundation/autoware-documentation/docs/demos/planning-simulation.md

 <figure markdown="span">
   ![test-location.png](images/planning/passing-crosswalk/signalized/test-location.png)
-  <figcaption>Signalized crosswalk experiments location</figcaption>
+  <figcaption>Location for signalized crosswalk experiments</figcaption>
 </figure>

-!!! example "Experiment 1"
+!!! example "Experiment 1: Pedestrian Present While Traffic Light Is GREEN"

-    Repeat the previous non-signalized crosswalk experiment on a signalized crosswalk with the traffic light set to `GREEN`.
-(Nothing interesting should happen here.)

-Set the ego vehicle and an interactive dummy pedestrian at an intersection, similar to the previous scenario.
+    This experiment mirrors the previous one but at a signalized crosswalk.

-Given that the traffic light for vehicles is `GREEN` by default and the dummy pedestrian is close to the planned path, the ego vehicle behaves as it would at a non-signalized crosswalk, decelerating and stopping.
-And after waiting for a few seconds, it will resume driving.
+With the pedestrian near the path and the traffic light **GREEN**, the ego behaves **the same as at a non-signalized crosswalk**: it slows, stops, waits, then continues.

 ![wait-for-pedestrian](images/planning/passing-crosswalk/signalized/wait-for-pedestrian.png)

-!!! example "Experiment 2"
+!!! example "Experiment 2: Interaction of Pedestrians and a RED Traffic Light"

     1. Stop before the crosswalk when the traffic light is set to `RED`.
 (Without pedestrians.)